JosephEoff/josepheoff.github.io/_posts/2020-03-14-howtosolder-13soldersmdic.md

 |![SOIC-8 and PCB](/assets/2020-03-14-howtosolder-13-soldersmdic/task.jpg)|

-The IC itself if 5 millimeters long and a smidge over 4 millimeters wide.
+The IC itself is 5 millimeters long and a smidge over 4 millimeters wide.
 The pins are 0.5 millimeters wide.

 All in all, while it's pretty small it's still pretty easy to solder.
 SOIC8 is a standard size, and pretty much the easiest SMD IC style to solder by hand.